vishalgarg-sec/Software-Supply-Chain-Security/README.md

 # Software Supply Chain Security

 ## Introduction
 A knowledge base comprising **Software Supply Chain Security** initiatives, standards, regulations, organizations, vendors, tooling, books, articles and a plethora of other learning resources from the web.
 The list was initially compiled to help me with my research on the topic of Software Supply Chain Security.
-I've now decided to make the list public for the benefit of everyone else working on this domain.
+I've now made the list public for the benefit of everyone else working in this domain.
 I will endeavour to keep the list up to date as best as I can.

-You can also reach me on [Linkedin](https://www.linkedin.com/in/vishalgrg/) or read about my mumblings on the topic of **Software Supply Chain Security** and **DevSecOps** on my [blog](https://medium.com/@VishalGarg1) on Medium.

 ## Organizations, Foundations, Working Groups
 ### National Telecommunications and Information Administration ([NTIA](https://www.ntia.gov/))